This section is a work in progress.

 To improve dark mode support, you can also set a different logo for this mode.

-You can add links to the navbar via
+You can add items to the navbar via

 React Router should automatically apply active link styling to links, but you can use